Home » Sugar Land, TX Erosion Control

 Erosion’s Impact On-Site

-Topsoil is an essential part of soil because it has the highest amount of biological activity than any other area.
-An abundance of organic matter and nutrients are found in this layer of soil.
+Topsoil is an essential part of soil because it has the highest biological activity of any area.
+This soil layer also contains an abundance of organic matter and nutrients.
 For that reason, it is critical to preserve it on construction sites.
-Removal of topsoil via equipment, water, or wind creates problems that have long-term effects.
+Removing topsoil via equipment, water, or wind creates long-term problems.

 Lack of Nutrients

 Since topsoil contains the majority of nutrients plants need to thrive, the soil becomes less fertile after its removal.
-Finer particles house many of the nutrients and are unfortunately wash away first.
-This allows larger particles to take their place like sand and gravel.
+Unfortunately, fine particles house many of the nutrients and are washed away first.
+This allows larger particles, like sand and gravel, to take their place.
 These particles are unable to provide anywhere near the same level of nutrition for plants.

 Fresh spring green grass with soil isolated on white background.